tldr-pages/tldr/pages/common/jbang.md

 `jbang {{path/to/file.java}} {{command}} {{arg1 arg2 ...}}`

-- Install a script on the user's $PATH:
+- Install a script on the user's `$PATH`:

 `jbang app install --name {{command_name}} {{path/to/script.java}}`

-- Install a JDK to be used with jbang:
+- Install a specific version of JDK to be used with `jbang`:

 `jbang jdk install {{version}}`